I ensure that we deliver results with industrial impact

 Chris is since 2016 Technical Project Manager at Flanders Make.

-In this project 4 industrial partners are involved (Picanol, VandeWiele, Dana and Siemens) with a shared interest in this new technology.
-Essentially they all need the best and cheapest solution to steer the motions in their machines; whether it is a weaving loom or a heavy vehicle.
-The goal of the project is to set up an integrated framework to simultaneously optimize physical parameters (such as size / strength motor, dimensioning gearing, ...) and control (such as energy efficiency) in the most economical way.
-In addition, we want to extend this new framework for one machine to a framework for an entire product family in which a lot of variants are designed simultaneously.
+In the "Drivetrain Codesign" project, 4 industrial partners are involved with a shared interest in this new technology (Picanol, VandeWiele, Dana and Siemens).
+“Essentially, they all need the best and cheapest solution to control the motions in their respective machines, ranging from weavings loom to heavy vehicles.
+The goal of the project is to set up an integrated framework to simultaneously optimise physical (such as motor size / power, gear dimensioning...) and control parameters (such as energy efficiency) in the most economical way.
+In addition, we want to extend this new framework for one machine to a framework for an entire product family through which a lot of variants can be designed simultaneously.”

-In every project, there are academic research partners involved.
-Here we collaborated with our colleagues from the core labs PMA-P (KU Leuven) and EEDT-MP (UGent).
+Every project also involves academic research partners.
+“For this project, we collaborated with our colleagues from the core labs PMA-P (KU Leuven) and EEDT-MP (UGent).
 I regularly bring all partners together.
 I propose the agenda and lead the discussions.
-Working together with so many partners (private and academic) keeps you on your whits.
-I can't afford to get lost in one specific technical detail.
+When working together with so many partners (private and academic), you have to keep your wits about you.
+You can't afford getting lost in one specific technical detail.”

-Before working at Flanders Make, I had some management experience for a supplier in the automotive industry.
-My knowledge background is electro-mechanical and mechatronics.
-Today one of my projects is completely out of my comfort zone: additive manufacturing processes.
+Before working at Flanders Make, I had gained some management experience for a supplier in the automotive industry.
+My field of expertise is electromechanical engineering and mechatronics.
+As such, one of my current projects – additive manufacturing processes – is way out of my comfort zone.